jkalev/jekyll-now/about.md

         <img src="https://jonkalev.s3.us-west-2.amazonaws.com/20230216_three-cousins.jpg" alt="me" />
 </p>

-Jon Kalev graduated with a masters degree in landscape architecture and undergraduate degree in architecture with honors from Auburn University and attended Harvard University, postgraduate study in English Literaure.
+Jon Kalev graduated with a masters degree in landscape architecture and undergraduate degree in architecture with honors from Auburn University and attended Harvard University.

 past/ practiced architecture and planning over 20 years